fatihsinanesen/TURKFACT/README.md

 In an era dominated by information overflow, discerning the authenticity of news and claims has become increasingly challenging.
 TURKFACT aims to provide a robust solution to this problem by leveraging machine learning models to detect complex linguistic patterns associated with misleading and divisive content in Turkish texts.

-The project was developed by Fatih Sinan Esen and Sahin Emrah Amrahov from the Department of Computer Engineering at Ankara University, Turkey.
+The project was developed by Fatih Sinan Esen and Sahin Emrah Amrahov from the Department of Computer Engineering at Ankara University, Türkiye.

 ## Features